zacharyfgarcia/DATA512/data-512-a1/README.txt

 This folder data-512-a1 contains all the files required for submission of assignment 1 in DATA 512.
-The goal of assignment 1 was to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from January 1 2008 through August 30 2019.
+The goal of assignment 1 was to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia where data is available: from December 1 2007 through August 30 2019.
 Besides this README.txt, the files are as follows:

 hcds-a1-data-curation.ipynb
 	A Jupyter notebook that contains all commented code and walkthrough for reproducing all analysis done in this assignment.